 Dick Shore has many years of experience volunteering with environmental, social justice, and faith-based organizations.
 He is a retired industrial engineer, has a Ph.
 D. in zoology, and is a first-person interpreter of John Muir.
 During the 1990’s he worked as lobbyist for the Kentucky Conservation Committee.

-The Following Candidates are being considered under the “write-in” provision, subject to approval of the current KCC Board.
+Watch this space for additional “Write-in” candidates.
+These are subject to approval of the current KCC Board.

 please contact Sarah Lynn Cunningham, KCC President.